 Insert image B42024_11_08.png

-In step 1 through step 9, you set and validate the spool folder using a .NET Object.
-There is another separate way to change the spool folder which involves using WMI.
+In step 1 through step 9, you set and validate the spool folder using a .NET object.

 In step 10, you stop the spooler service.
-In step 11, you create a new folder and in step 12, you configure the necessary registry settings to contain the path to the new spool folder.
+In step 11, you create a new folder, and in step 12, you configure the necessary registry settings to contain the path to the new spool folder.
 Then in step 13, you restart the spooler.
 These four steps produce no console output.
-With the changes made to the spool folder within the registry, in step 14, you can view the updated spool folder with outout like this:
+With the changes made to the spool folder within the registry, in step 14, you can view the updated spool folder with output like this:

 Figure 11.9 Examining updated spool folder